Chagossians

-The Chagossians (also Îlois or Chagos Islanders) are a currently exiled African ethnic group native to the Chagos Islands, specifically Diego Garcia, Peros Banhos, and the Salomon island chain, as well as other parts of the Chagos Archipelago, from the late 18th century until the middle of 20th century.
-Most Chagossians now live in Mauritius and the United Kingdom after being forcibly removed by the British government in the late 1960s and early 1970s so that Diego Garcia, the island where most Chagossians lived, could serve as the location for a United States military base.
-Today, no Chagossians are allowed to live on the island of Diego Garcia, as it is now the site of the military base dubbed Camp Thunder Cove.
+The Chagossians — also called Chagos Islanders or Îlois [il.wa] — are an Afro-Asian ethnic group originating from freed African slaves as well as people of Asian (Indian and Malay) descent brought to the Chagos Islands, specifically Diego Garcia, Peros Banhos, and the Salomon island chain, in the late 18th century.
+Under international law, they are the indigenous peoples of the Chagos archipelago, as they are descended from the earliest human settlers of the islands.
+Most Chagossians now live in Mauritius, Seychelles, and the United Kingdom after the forcible removal by the British government in the late 1960s and early 1970s so that Diego Garcia, the island where most Chagossians lived, could serve as the location for a joint United Kingdom–United States military base.
+Today, no Chagossians are allowed to live on the island of Diego Garcia, nor anywhere in the Chagos Archipelago, despite many of the once-inhabited islands being over 160 km away from Diego Garcia.

-The Chagossian people's ancestry is mostly African, particularly from Madagascar, Mozambique and other African nations including Mauritius.
-There is also a significant proportion of Indian and Malay ancestry.
+The Chagossians are a mix of African, Indian and Malay descent.
 The French brought some to the Chagos Islands as slaves from Mauritius in 1786.
 Others arrived as fishermen, farmers, and coconut plantation workers during the 19th century.

 The Chagossians speak Chagossian Creole, a French-based creole language whose vocabulary also incorporates words originating in various African and Asian languages and is part of the Bourbonnais Creole family.
 Chagossian Creole is still spoken by some of their descendants in Mauritius and the Seychelles.
 Chagossian people living in the UK speak English.
-Some settled in the town of Crawley in West Sussex, and the Chagossian community there numbered approximately 3,000 in 2016.
+Some settled in the town of Crawley in West Sussex, and the Chagossian community there numbered approximately 3,000 in 2016, which increased to 3,500 in 2024.
 Manchester also has a Chagossian community, which has included artist Audrey Albert.

+The British government separated the Chagos Archipelago from Mauritius, creating a new colony in Africa, the British Indian Ocean Territory (BIOT).
+To avoid accountability to the United Nations for its continued colonial rule, the UK falsely claimed that the Chagos had no permanent population.

 In 2016, the British government rejected the right of the Chagossians to return to the islands after a 45-year legal dispute.
 In 2019, the International Court of Justice issued an advisory opinion stating that the United Kingdom did not have sovereignty over the Chagos Islands and that the administration of the archipelago should be handed over "as rapidly as possible" to Mauritius.

-In February 2022, five Chagossians visited the disputed archipelago with the assistance of Mauritius, fifty years after the United Kingdom forcibly exiled them.
+Since this, the United Nations General Assembly and the International Tribunal for the Law of the Sea have reached similar decisions.
+China abstained in the 2019 UN vote, which was a step towards reaching an agreement to return the Chagos Archipelago to Mauritius.